Children of Parents with Learning Disabilities

 Some parents with learning disabilities will only need short-term support, such as help with looking after a new baby or learning about child development and childcare tasks.
 Others, however, will need on-going support.
 Most may need support at various different points throughout their family's life cycle.

 If services fail to coordinate effectively, parents with learning disabilities are at risk of falling through the gap between the provision of services for children and the provision of services for adults.
 As a result, some parents may miss out on support services that they need in order to prevent problems from arising or escalating.
 Early help and Family Support services should be considered at an early stage in order to prevent future harm to the child and to promote the child's welfare.
+Consideration should also be given to wider family support that is available.

 The context in which people with learning disabilities parent their children is one that has been dominated by the perception of risk and the assumption that their parenting will not be good enough.
 However, parents with learning disabilities can be 'good enough' parents when appropriate support is put in place.
 Adults with learning disabilities may need support to develop the understanding, resources, skills and experience needed to meet and respond to the needs of their children.
 This will be particularly important if they are experiencing additional difficulties such as domestic abuse, poor physical or mental health, substance misuse, social isolation / discrimination, poor housing, poverty or have a child with special needs or disabilities.